jad3tx/SkyGuard/README.md

 ### The Problem

+- 11M Homes in the US keep chickens for food and companionship
 - 49% of surveyed chicken owners cite hawks and other airborne predators as their #1 concern
 - Rising egg prices and supply concerns drive more families to backyard chicken farming
 - Existing deterrent systems are costly and sized for airports or industrial farms